jashcity98/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Creates a script that lists the enviroment variables
+Creates a script that lists all local variables and environment variables, and functions